aadinoyiibrahim/aadinoyiibrahim/README.md

  - PhD in Computer Science from Max Planck Institute for Intelligent Systems and University of Tübingen, Germany, specializing in routing optimization and sustainability

- - Expertise in machine learning, network flow optimization, data science, and algorithm development.
+ - Expertise in network flow optimization, data science/AI, and algorithm development.
 Proficient in Python and associated libraries, with skills in visualization, model deployment, and cloud computing

  - Here are some highlighted projects:
     - waveform amplitude prediction